DoTheEvo/selfhosted-apps-docker/dnsmasq/readme.md

 * [Arch wiki](https://wiki.archlinux.org/index.php/dnsmasq)

 dnsmasq solves the problem of accessing self hosted stuff when you are inside your network.
-As asking googles DNS for `blabla.org` will return your very own public IP and most routers/firewalls wont allow this loopback, where your requests should go out and then right back.</br>
+As asking google's DNS for `blabla.org` will return your very own public IP and most routers/firewalls wont allow this loopback, where your requests should go out and then right back.</br>
 Usual quick way to solve this issue is editing the `hosts` file on your machine,